Umaru-Xi/BecomeGirlsVoice/README.md

 * * *

-My notes for voice training, write with Chinese.
+My notes for voice training, write with Simplified Chinese.
 The editor is KDE Kile with XeLatex.